blackbeard334/fosdem23-emulator-devroom-cfp/index.md

 - ...

 #### Desirable speakers
 We honestly don't care.
-Experienced speakers are very welcome, but hobbyists and/or first time speakers are also more than welcome.
+Experienced speakers are very welcome, but hobbyists and/or first time speakers are equally welcome.
 As long as you have passion and/or knowledge you care to share.

 ### How to submit your proposal
 To submit a talk, please visit the [FOSDEM 2023 Pentabarf website](https://penta.fosdem.org/submission/FOSDEM23) (we are all but certain that pentabarf has something to do with the 5th dimension 🍎).